-The Group has two major operating segments namely, retail outlets and wholesale.
-The Group's chief executive officer reviews the internal management reports of each segment at least quarterly for the purpose of resources allocation and assessment of performance.
+The Group has three major operating segments namely, retail outlets, wholesale and E-commerce.
+The Group's Chief Executive Officer reviews the internal management reports of each segment at least quarterly for the purpose of resources allocation and assessment of performance.